Kiru-axis/DOM-DOM_manipulation/READme.md

-# Introduction to Document Object Module
+# Simple number game

-## whatever is in the html document also has to be in the DOM.
+_whatever is in the html document also has to be in the DOM._

 #### Handling click events: